pypa/pipx/docs/troubleshooting.md

 Pipx versions after 1.2.0 adopt the XDG base directory specification for the location of `PIPX_HOME` and the data, cache, and log directories.
-Version 1.2.0 and earlier use `PIPX_HOME=~/.local/pipx` and locate the data, cache, and log directories under that `PIPX_HOME`.
+Version 1.2.0 and earlier use `~/.local/pipx` as the default `PIPX_HOME` and install the data, cache, and log directories under it.
 To maintain compatibility with older versions, pipx will automatically use this old `PIPX_HOME` path if it exists.
 For a map of old and new paths, see [Installation](installation.md#installation-options).

-If you have a `pipx` version later than 1.2.0 and want to migrate from the old path to the new paths, you can move the `~/.local/pipx` directory to the new location and then reinstall all packages.
-For example, on Linux systems, `PIPX_HOME` moves from `~/.local/pipx` to `~/.local/share/pipx` so do this:
+If you have a `pipx` version later than 1.2.0 and want to migrate from the old path to the new paths, you can move the `~/.local/pipx` directory to the new location (after removing cache, log, and trash directories which will get recreated automatically) and then reinstall all packages.
+For example, on Linux systems, `PIPX_HOME` moves from `~/.local/pipx` to `~/.local/share/pipx` so you can do this:

 ```
 rm -rf ~/.local/pipx/{.cache,logs,trash}
-mkdir -p ~/.local/share
-mv ~/.local/pipx ~/.local/share/
+mkdir -p ~/.local/share && mv ~/.local/pipx ~/.local/share/
 pipx reinstall-all
 ```